SjoerdKoop/vicon_control/README.md

 This repository is not yet complete.
 The following components are still in development and will be added in the future:

 * Workspace for robot GUI and command line tools to run on
-* Software that can be used to control the robot using Vicon Tracker data
 * Sofware that is run on the BeagleBone Black